PGBSNH20/ludo-v2-group-10-oskar-johan/docs/source-structure.md

                 - Lobby.cshtml.cs
                     - Handles the POST when the create/join game form is submitted.
                     - Handles the POST when "Start Game" button is clicked.
-                - New.cshtml
-                    > note: Not used, delete?
-                - New.cshtml.cs
-                    > note: Not used, delete?
             - Shared/
                 - _Layout.cshtml
                 - _ValidationScriptsPartial.cshtml
         - Properties/
             - launchSettings.json
             - serviceDependencies.local.json.user
-        - Repositories/
-            > note: Not used, delete?
-            - ILudoApiRepository.cs
-                > note: Not used, delete?
-            - LudoApiRepository.cs
-                > note: Not used, delete?
         - Utils/
             - CookieMonster.cs
                 > Sets cookies, and surprisingly it doesn't eat any.